onzfonz/comp227/src/content/2/en/part2d.md

 ![request payload in dev tools](../../images/2/21e2.png)

+We can use the inspector to check that the headers sent in the POST request are what we expected them to be and that their values are correct.

 Since the data we sent in the POST request was a JavaScript object, axios automatically knew to set the appropriate `application/json` value for the `Content-Type` header.